-The Plan's Statement of Investment Principles ("the SIP"), which sets out the Trustee's policies on how your contributions should be invested, was last updated in July 2023 to reflect the changes made to the DC investment strategy in April 2023.
+The Plan's Statement of Investment Principles ("the SIP"), which sets out the Trustee's policies on how your contributions should be invested, was last updated in September 2024, to include the Trustee's policy regarding the default arrangement's investment in illiquid assets.
+The SIP was also updated to include the Trustee's renewed investment beliefs ahead of the 2024 investment strategy review.
 The SIP is included as Appendix 1 of this Statement.

-The Plan's Implementation Statement describing how the Trustee has followed its policies set out in the Statement of Investment Principles will be published at the same time as this Statement.
+The Plan's Implementation Statement describing how the Trustee has followed its policies set out in the SIP will be published at the same time as this Statement.

-As at 31 December 2023 the DC Plan had 2,397 members at 31 December 2023 and was worth a total of £70.7 million.
+As at 31 December 2024 the DC Plan had 2,498 members and had an investment value worth a total of £85.2 million.